saxby-b/pet-rescue/README.md

                                                         Sharon's Pet Rescue

-Sharon's Pet Rescue animals were first created by accessing a factory function.
-Other JavaScript functions and an if statement were used to create the meet and greet game that is played using the console log.
+Sharon's Pet Rescue animals were first created by accessing a factory function in JavaScript.
+Other code that was used to make this game includes functions, an array, an if statement and an event listener.
+The meet and greet game is played using the console log.